cloudcwfranck/finazops/README.md

 ## Scripts

-- `detect-waste.sh` / `detect-waste.ps1` – find stopped Azure VMs, unassociated public IPs, and unattached managed disks and show estimated monthly waste.
+- `detect-waste.sh` / `detect-waste.ps1` – verify Azure CLI authentication and list stopped VMs, unassociated public IPs and unattached managed disks, pulling their current cost from Azure.
 - `check-budgets.sh` / `check-budgets.ps1` – check mock budgets for multiple subscriptions and indicate if they are under or over budget.
 - `generate-recommendations.sh` / `generate-recommendations.ps1` – display recommendations based on detected waste.

-The scripts rely only on Bash (for Linux/macOS) or PowerShell (for Windows).
-No cloud APIs or additional tools are required.
+Detect-waste uses the Azure CLI for live data while the other scripts continue to rely on Bash or PowerShell with mock inputs.

 ## Run on GitHub